 Feedback ?Join the Forum to banter and help us improve!

 Initially, we published a rudimentary, combat demo to get a taste of fighting in the game, and we are currently testing a closed sandbox demo that introduces more complex mechanics like crafting, offline AI, procedural map generation, and others.

 We wanted to develop a title founded on this vision of emergent narrative for years --like a mix that brought together the best of EVE and Ultima, but accessible and playable for a larger user base-- and we were astonished how little the topic was addressed in AAA titles.

 We came from playing pen & paper games and wondered why digital games struggle with that same level of “making your own story”?

 Between the classic film-like cutscene-narrative and the theme park sandbox, we felt there was an in-between that should allow players to enjoy story and engagement at their own choosing and pacing.

 We aim for a Kickstarter campaign before release, so we would be thankful if you share this project.
-You can also find infos about the game at Square-Enix Collective, there you can vote to support us.
+You can find out more about the video game in our new article Blossom & Decay's game concept.

-If you are interested in trying the closed sandbox demo go to Blossom & Decay to apply.
+If you are interested in trying the closed sandbox demo go to Blossom & Decay to apply there.

 We are currently developing the game to run in web browsers.
 Next step will be to build the mobile client (iOS & Android) and then evaluating porting to consoles (Switch, PSP).